 2nd Week of Advent

-3) Reflection • Certain texts of the Gospel reveal to us all their significance when we place them on the background of the Old Testament.
-This is how this very brief and very beautiful text of the Gospel of today is.
-In this text there are echoes of two themes greatly loved and recalled by the Old Testament, one from Isaiah and the other one from the so called Wisdom Books. • Isaiah speaks of the Messiah, the Servant and represents him as a disciple who is always looking for a word of comfort so as to be able to encourage those who are discouraged: “The Lord Yahweh has given me a disciple’s tongue, for me to know how to give a word of comfort to the weary.
-Morning by morning, he makes my ear alert to listen like a disciple”.
-(Is 50, 4).
+• Certain texts of the Gospel reveal their significance to us when we place them in the background of the Old Testament.
+This is how the very brief and very beautiful text of the Gospel of today is.
+In this text there are echoes of two themes greatly loved and recalled by the Old Testament, one from Isaiah and the other one from the so called Wisdom Books. • Isaiah speaks of the Messiah, the Servant, and represents him as a disciple who is always looking for a word of comfort so as to be able to encourage those who are discouraged: “The Lord has given me a learned tongue, for me to know how to give a word of comfort to the weary.
+Morning by morning, he awakens my ear that I may hear him as a master” (Is 50: 4).
 And the Messiah Servant launches an invitation: “Oh, come to the water all you who are thirsty; though you have no money come!
-Buy and eat; come buy wine and milk without money, free” (Is 55, 1).
+Buy and eat; come buy wine and milk without money, free” (Is 55: 1).
 These texts were present in the memory of the people.
 They were like the songs of our childhood.
-When people listens to them, souvenirs come to mind, there is nostalgia.
-The same with the word of Jesus: “Come to me!” revived the memory and brought close the nostalgic echo of those beautiful texts of Isaiah. • The Books of Wisdom represent the divine wisdom as a woman, a mother who transmits to her sons her wisdom and tells them: “Buy her without money, put your necks under her yoke, let your souls receive instruction.
+When people listened to them, there is nostalgia.
+The same with the words of Jesus: “Come to me!” revived the memory of the nostalgic echo of those beautiful texts of Isaiah. • The Books of Wisdom represent the divine wisdom as a woman, a mother who transmits to her sons her wisdom and tells them: “Buy her without money, put your necks under her yoke, let your souls receive instruction.
 She is near, within your reach.
-See for yourselves; how slight my efforts have been to win so much peace” (Si 51, 25-27).
-Jesus repeats this same phrase: “You will find rest!”. • Precisely because his way of speaking to people, Jesus awakes their memory and thus the heart rejoiced and said: “The Messiah, so greatly awaited for has come!”
+See for yourselves; how slight my efforts have been to win so much peace” (Si 51:25-27).
+Jesus repeats this same phrase: “You will find rest!”. • Because of His way of speaking to people, Jesus awakens their memory and thus their hearts rejoiced and said: “The Messiah, so greatly awaited for, has come!”
 Jesus transformed the nostalgia into hope.
 He made people advance a step forward.
-Instead of fixing themselves on the image of a glorious Messiah, king and dominator, taught by the Scribes, the people changed opinion and accepted Jesus, Messiah Servant.
-A humble and meek Messiah, welcoming and full of tenderness, who made them feel at ease, they the poor together with Jesus.
+Instead of fixing themselves on the image of a glorious Messiah, king and dominator, taught by the scribes, the people changed their opinion and accepted Jesus, Messiah Servant.
+A humble and meek Messiah, welcoming and full of tenderness, who made them feel at ease: the poor together with Jesus.

-5) Concluding Prayer Bless Yahweh, my soul, from the depths of my being, his holy name; bless Yahweh, my soul, never forget all his acts of kindness.
+Bless Yahweh, my soul, from the depths of my being, His holy name; bless Yahweh, my soul, never forget all his acts of kindness.
 (Ps 103)

 As Carmelites We live our life of allegiance to Jesus Christ and to serve Him faithfully with a pure heart and a clear conscience through a commitment to seek the face of the living God (the contemplative dimension of life), through prayer, through fraternity, and through service (diakonia).
 These three fundamental elements of the charism are not distinct and unrelated values, but closely interwoven.